ForeBoard Home

 ForeBoard tracks Wolf automatically.
 The rotation, the partner picks, Lone Wolf declarations, the running points — all of it, live on every player's phone.
 You score the hole, ForeBoard handles the math for gross or net scoring, the leaderboard updates in real time.
 The math guy gets to play the round instead of running totals at the turn.

 Ready to try Wolf?
-Create a round on ForeBoard → Pick four players, set the rotation order, share the link with the group.
+Create a round on ForeBoard → Pick three or four players, set the rotation order, share the link with the group.
 You're scoring within thirty seconds — no app, no accounts, no math guy.

 Get the next post in your inbox.